Brigette-Eckert/treehouse-express-basics/README.md

+#Brigette's Notes: My fork for Treehouse Exprerss Basics class.
+Due to learning and praticing git cloning and branches with github while at beginning of the class my resporisty is complete for the follow branches: SettingUpStaticServer, addStatictoLayout, listsInJadeTemps, logicInJadeTemps, & whereFromHere.

 #Express Basics Demo Site

 This repo features an express app to serve as demo in the Express Basics course on Treehouse.